-Camp Bold Eagle is the heart of HFM's Eagle Journey's camps designed to create a special place where every child with a bleeding disorder feels a sense of belonging.
+We continue to celebrate our distinction as the first hemophilia camping program in the world!
+Camp Bold Eagle is the heart of HFM's Eagle Journey's camp programs designed to be a special place where every child with a bleeding disorder feels a sense of belonging and realizes all they can do.

-Campers with bleeding disorders, adult leaders also impacted by bleeding disorders, together with compassionate - and in many cases familiar - medical care providers, are on-hand 24/7 to provide a safe, empowering camp experience.
+CBE provides opportunities for kids to learn about themselves, their bleeding disorders, develop life-long friendships and have FUN!
+Counselors with bleeding disorders, many adult leaders impacted by bleeding disorders, together with compassionate medical care providers are available 24/7 to create a safe, empowering camp experience.